epasveer/seer/tests/Rpi4/README.md

 # Build Rpi4 image
 + `make build_docker` to build docker
 + `make docker` to enter docker container
-+ `make` inside docker to automatically build image for Rpi4.
-Wait for 1 or 2 hours, depends on your internet speed and PC specs
++ `make owrt` to build owrt image.
+Final image will be: openwrt-bcm27xx-bcm2711-rpi-4-squashfs-factory.img
-+ Final image will be: openwrt-bcm27xx-bcm2711-rpi-4-squashfs-factory.img
++ `make yocto` to build yocto image.
+Final image will be: temp.wic
 # Flash image to your microSD card
 Please read this carefully before deployment
 + Run following command in other terminal (not in docker)